shirtsgroup/InterMol/README.md

   --des_in file         .cms file for conversion from DESMOND file format --gro_in file file    .gro and .top file for conversion from GROMACS file
                         format
-  --lmp_in file         .lmp file for conversion from LAMMPS file format
+  --lmp_in file         input file for conversion from LAMMPS file format
-                        (expects matching .input file)
+                        (expects data file in same directory and a read_data call)

 Choose output conversion format(s):
   --desmond             convert to DESMOND